stellar/system-test/README.md

   # to override the default of /usr/local/bin/stellar-core
   CORE_IMAGE_BIN_PATH=

-  # this will skip building soroban-rpc from SOROBAN_RPC_GIT_REF and instead
+  # this will skip building stellar-rpc from STELLAR_RPC_GIT_REF and instead
-  # will use the bin already compiled at /bin/soroban-rpc in the existing docker image provided:
+  # will use the bin already compiled at /bin/stellar-rpc in the existing docker image provided:
-  SOROBAN_RPC_IMAGE=<docker registry>/<docker image name>:<docker tag>
+  STELLAR_RPC_IMAGE=<docker registry>/<docker image name>:<docker tag>

   # this will skip building soroban-cli from SOROBAN_CLI_GIT_REF and instead
   # will use the bin already compiled at /usr/local/cargo/bin/soroban in the existing docker image provided: